Influence Is The Difference

-MLC proved to be an essential asset in the appropriations process, providing necessary knowledge and guidance for achieving program objectives, which resulted in 25 new jobs and a meaningful network of relationships between Goodwill and Lansing officials.
+When Goodwill Industries of Greater Detroit, a non-profit organization providing employment and education opportunities to Metro Detroiters, needed help adjusting legislation in favor of expanding a successful recycling program, it turned to MLC for assistance to get the job done effectively.
+The result was 25 new jobs and a meaningful network of relationships between Goodwill and Lansing officials.
 As Goodwill planned its next initiative, a prison diversion and job training program, the organization again turned to MLC for reliable support.

-In 2013, the government performed an audit of the prisoner release system in Michigan and found it to be drastically underperforming.
+The government performed an audit of the prisoner release system in Michigan and found it to be drastically underperforming.
 As a result, the state wanted to bring the process in-house to be run by the Department of Corrections.
-Goodwill on the other hand wanted to expand its job training efforts to serve groups in need of getting their lives back on track, and saw this as a great opportunity.
-At-risk individuals, such as those with a troubled childhood or an unsupportive home environment and had run-ins with the law, fit the demographic that Goodwill wanted to serve.
-The organization had seen great success with similar programs in other states, but needed funding in order to execute.
+Goodwill on the other hand wanted to expand its job training efforts to serve groups in need of getting their lives back on track, but needed funding in order to execute.

 Goodwill originally sought a large appropriation that would require a very detailed budget outline and significant support from key legislators.
 MLC knew that finding a legislative champion to lead this proposal would be pivotal to its success.